JoshuaPackMan/credit-card-website/README.md

 # credit-card-website

-A website to get information about and keep track of your credit card reward offers.
+A website to get information about and keep track of your credit card rewards.

 - This is done solely by card types, e.g. Chase Sapphire or Bank of America.
 No credit card numbers needed!